The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 Are my taxes too complicated to do myself…?
 (Hint: they’re not!)

 When you use TaxSlayer’s Self-Employed Edition, you’ll have all the instructions, forms, and additional support you need to e-file with a 1099 (or without).
-We help you fill out your forms by asking simple questions.
-Then we input your answers into the appropriate tax forms.
 All the calculations on your tax return are automatic, which means you don’t have to worry about doing the math yourself.
 And if you need more help, you’ll have access to an experienced tax pro specializing in self-employed tax situations.